Scutarx: Post cranial skeleton

-Mid Trunk Vertebra
+Mid trunk vertebra

 The centra's articular faces are rounded, somewhat concave, and have wide rims that flare outward.
 The centrum has a ventral surface that is thin and smooth, profoundly concave lateral sides, and is longer (45.78 mm) than it is tall (41.81 mm).
 The neural canal is broad, and the neural arch's canal-lateral borders are medium-thin and have strong anterior edges in anterior view.

 The prezygapophyses are inclined at around 45 degrees from the horizontal.
 There is a large, sub-triangular spinoprezygapophyseal fossa between the prezygapophyses and ventral to the base of the neural spine that is well-developed.
 This produces a wide shelf for the posterior section of the neural arch of the previous vertebra when combined with the flat prezygapophyses.
 Between the ventromedial borders of the prezygapophyses, a horizontal ventral bar covers the neural canal's entrance.
 The centroprezygapophyseal fossa (cprf), which is ventrolateral to the prezygapophysis, is a deep depression that is posteriorly bounded by the major strut of the transverse process.

 The postzygapophyses are likewise situated around 45 degrees above the horizontal in posterior view.
 On the posterior aspect, they have a triangular shape and a lateral postzygadiapophyseal lamina that is well developed.
 In dorsal view, that lamina creates a wide dorsal ledge of the transverse process and continues laterally to the diapophysis.
 Along the transverse process, the shelf is larger proximally and narrower distally.
 There are two shallow postzygapophyseal spinodiapophyseal fossae located along the shelf's dorsal surface, between the postzygapophyses and the neural spine.

 In comparison to the centrum height, the neural spine is short (32.3 mm).
 The spine is mediolaterally enlarged at the distal end and is anteroposteriorly elongate, measuring the same length as the neural arch's proximal section.
 Spinoprezygapophyseal and spinopostzygapophyseal laminae are paired vertically along the anterior and posterior edges of the neural spine.

-Posterior Trunk Vertebra
+Posterior trunk vertebra

 The neural spines and transverse processes of the mid- and posterior trunk vertebrae of Scutarx deltatylus differ noticeably from each other, and this coincides with the loss of distinct parapophyses and diapophyses along the series.
 The centra also become dorsoventrally taller than they are anteroposteriorly.
 Regarding the existence of the different vertebral laminae and related fossae, the properties of the neural spine are the same as those of the mid-trunk vertebrae.
 Fossil records show that the prezygodiapophyseal laminae of the mid and posterior trunk vertebrae have significantly more pronounced development and lateral extension when compared to neural spines.